UGA Defense Community Resilience Program Work

 The Challenge

-Long-term engagement with UGA faculty and staff at the community level:
+The ApproachThis long-term engagement between UGA faculty and staff embedded at the community/installation level:

 The Outcome